 • The Egyptian Museum (Museu Egipci de Barcelona)

-If you are into Egyptology, then don’t miss this great, small museum, featuring mummies, ancient jewelry and ceramics from the Nile.
+If you are into Egyptology, don’t miss this fantastic small museum featuring mummies, ancient jewelry, and ceramics from the Nile.
 Interestingly, the owner of the Egyptian Museum, Jordi Clos, also owns one of Barcelona’s best 5-star hotels, the Hotel Claris.
 The Claris showcases many of his Egyptian treasures in the public rooms.
-Jordi’s collection of Roman, Greek and Egyptian antiquities is one of the best private collections in the world.
+Jordi’s collection of Roman, Greek, and Egyptian antiquities is one of the best private collections in the world.

 • Antoni Gaudi "Modernista" Avant-garde Architecture

-Barcelona wouldn’t be Barcelona if it hadn’t been for a certain Antoni Gaudi.
-This eccentric genius, considered to be the father of the “Modernista” movement, created landmarks such as Sagrada Familia, Parc Guell, and La Pedrera.
-He was an obsessive but brilliant man, whose life was cut short at the height of his career by a tram in 1926.
+Barcelona wouldn’t be Barcelona if it weren’t for a certain Antoni Gaudi.
+This eccentric genius, the father of the “Modernista” movement, created landmarks such as Sagrada Familia, Parc Guell, and La Pedrera.
+He was an obsessive but brilliant man whose life was cut short at the height of his career by a tram in 1926.
 Born in Tarragona (home to the famous Priorat wine region) in 1852, he accomplished an astounding number of architectural feats.
-He had wealthy patrons, including Eusebi Guell, who gave him seemingly full license to indulge all of his frivolities and bizarre ideas.
-One has only to visit the rooftop of Casa Mila, see the reptilian façade of Casa Batllo and climb the winding steps of the incredible Sagrada Familia to understand his genius touched with madness.
+He had wealthy patrons, including Eusebi Guell, who gave him seemingly full license to indulge all his frivolities and bizarre ideas.
+One has only to visit the rooftop of Casa Mila, see the reptilian façade of Casa Batllo, and climb the winding steps of the incredible Sagrada Familia to understand his genius touched with madness.
 Gaudi was one of the most innovative architects of all time.

 More information